returnmagic/Backend-Customization-AWS-Lambda/examples/labelCreate/README.md

-# `giftcardCreate` Integration
+# `labelCreate` Integration
-The `giftcardCreate` integration request may be executed once a return is refunded.
-It will typically create a new gift card (or creates store credits, for example), and return it to Return Magic.
+The `labelCreate` integration request may be executed once a return is approved.

 Return Magic will be responsible of sending a confirmation email to the customer.